medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

   </tr>
   <tr>
     <td class="tg-0lax">6</td>
     <td class="tg-0lax"><span style="font-weight:bold">If the patient is registered as on leave in   the EPR, a notification is sent when the patient starts ('Start leave') and   finishes ('End leave') his/hers leave (at home).</span><br>Leave notifications are only sent when the patient is registered as being on leave at home.
-Leave in case of a double admission [^3] must not trigger a leave notification.
+Leave in case of a double admission<sup><a href="#fn3" id="ref3">3</a></sup> must not trigger a leave notification.
 Leave notifications should not activate care services in the municipality unless otherwise agreed.</td>
   </tr>
   <tr>
     <td class="tg-0lax">7</td>